 How Amazon prioritises health and safety while fulfiling customer orders

-Now more than ever, Amazon's fulfilment and delivery networks play a critical role in serving customers.
-Nothing is more important than health and well-being of our employees, and we are continuing to do everything we can to keep them as safe as possible as we fulfil customer orders over the holiday period.
+Amazon's fulfilment and delivery networks continue to play a critical role in serving customers.
+Nothing is more important than health and wellbeing of our people, and we are continuing to prioritise and invest in the safety of our team as we fulfil customer orders.

 Amazon Australia fulfilment centres and delivery stations